-One component to which we've already alluded is dust.
-A significant fraction of the refractory elements, i.e. those whose solid forms vaporize at temperature ~ 1000 K rather than ~ 100 K, are found not in the gas phase but as a small dust grains.

-The fraction of such elements in grain rather than gas form varies with the ambient density and temperature, ranging from a majority of material being in grain form in dense and cold environments to almost none of it in hot environments.
-However even in extremely hot gas at temperatures of $\sim 10^6-10^7$ K some dust grains survive, mainly because the grains are not necessarily heated to anything close to the gas temperature - a point we will return to later in the course.
+A significant fraction of the refractory elements, i.e., those whose solid forms vaporise at temperature ~ 1000 K rather than ~ 100 K, exist in interstellar space in the form of small dust grains.
+Much of the carbon, silicon, iron, and similar elements that exist in the ISM are in grain form.
+The exact fraction in grain rather than gas form varies with the ambient density and temperature, ranging from a majority of material being in grain form in dense and cold environments to almost none of it in hot environments.
+However even in extremely hot gas at temperatures of ~ $10^6 - 10^7$ K some dust grains survive, mainly because the grains are not necessarily heated to anything close to the gas temperature - a point we will return to later in the course.

 The size distribution of grain is somewhat uncertain, but it can be constrained by observations of the grains' absorption, scattering, and emission properties, since these are closely correlated with size.
 Roughly speaking the cross-section of a grain to light reaches a maximum for light whose wavelength is comparable to the grain size.
 For light of shorter wavelengths grain cross-sections are simply their physical sizes, while for light of longer wavelengths the cross-section declines roughly as the square of the ratio of grain size to wavelength.
 We will also return to this discussion later on.
-Based on these observations, the typical size of interstellar dust grains must be less than $\sim 1~\mu{\rm m}$ in size.
+Based on these observations, the typical size of interstellar dust grains must be less than $\sim 1 \ \mu$ m in size.